EmelyanenkoK/Multisig/TESTING.md

 For approval to be granted:

+- Sender address should be present in `signers` list.
+- Signer index specified in message, should match sender address position at `signers` list.
 - Order should not be expired (`expiration_date < now()`).
 - Order can only be executed once `executed` field should be `false`.
 - Signer at specified index in `approvals` mask has not granted approval yet.(`error::already_approved`)